stoyef/MA_thesis/README.md

 - [x] What makes sense for von Mises distribution: Model autocorrelation in $\mu$, $\kappa$ or both? $\to$ $\mu$ should be modeled in any case, $\kappa$ optionally? $\to$ Modeling $\kappa$ does not make much sense at all.
 How would we incorporate the autocorrelation?
 We would have to estimate it from past $\kappa$.
 This seems kind of weird
 - [x] von Mises distribution: Re-think the weighting of parameter $\mu$ (in the calculation of the Likelihood).
 Project $[-\pi,\pi]$ onto $\mathbb{R}$ and back? $\to$ Think again if this has already been done in ```starize/unstarize```.
 Otherwise IMPLEMENT $\to$ Implemented in simulation and density calculation
 - [ ] Alternative plots with densities of AR(0), AR(1), AR(2), AR(3) fit for the same data in one plot?
 IMPLEMENT
-- [ ] Comparison of ACFs of simulated and fitted models IMPLEMENT
-- [ ] Model selection: Visually, AIC, BIC IMPLEMENT
+- [ ] Model selection: AIC, BIC IMPLEMENT
+- [ ] Model evaluation using Pseudo residuals? $\to$ Only if this adds interesting info, otherwise too much
+- [ ] Re-run of everything, before writing :)
 - [x] Re-run of the gamma distribution simulation with 250 runs for updated functions (inclusion of $\sigma$)
 - [x] Simulation with 250 runs for von Mises distribution (only autocorrelation in $\mu$), for AR(1), AR(2), AR(3)
 - [x] Master mllk function for arbitrary distribution(s) $\to$ work in progress, how to distinguish parameters that are called the same in multivariate cases???